thegodparticle/narslan/content/authors/admin/_index.md

 ---

-<p>Niyazi O. Arslan is a fourth-year Ph.D. student in the Speech and Hearing Science program at Arizona State University.
-He is a Graduate Research Associate at the Auditory Implant Laboratory, directed by Dr. Xin Luo.
-He obtained a Bachelor of Science (BSc.) degree in Audiology from Bezmialem Vakif University and a Master of Science (MSc.) degree in Speech and Hearing Sciences from Marmara University.
-Niyazi has also worked as an audiologist in cochlear implant services in Istanbul, Turkey.
-His current research interests include cochlear implants, auditory psychophysics, and the relationship between pitch perception and neural health.</p>
+<p>Niyazi Arslan is a Ph.D. candidate in the Speech and Hearing Science program at Arizona State University. </p>

 <!--
 </center>